 In a previous era of football, A.J.
 Brown would be the uncontested top receiver in the NFL because of his fit as a classic split-end who can win contested catches.
 Even in the modern era of football, his talents are immensely valuable.
 He’s more than a big body with speed — he has great ball-tracking ability and fantastic route running.

 5) Davante Adams, Las Vegas Raiders

-Following the 2021 season, many would have considered Davante Adams to be the top receiver in the NFL.
+It wasn’t that long ago that Davante Adams was considered the top receiver in the NFL.
 Truthfully, one could still make that case.
-But we know that Adams is at his best when winning off the release against 1-on-1 coverage, whether that’s to take a slant to the house or win deep.
+But we know that Adams is at his best when winning off the release against one-on-one coverage, whether that’s to take a slant to the house or win deep.

 Adams’ capacity for middle-of-the-field catches and play in space is elite but not quite to the level of the receivers above him.
 Of course, he makes up for it by being deadlier in the red zone than any of them.
 Adams is a touchdown machine, and it doesn’t matter who’s throwing him the ball.

 Three of the receivers ranked between fourth and sixth on this list are big receivers with good spatial awareness and uncommon speed for their size.
 Ja’Marr Chase might have the most downfield capability of all of them, with legitimate deep-threat capacity that can change offenses.

 Chase’s instincts aren’t quite at the level of Brown or Adams, especially for space before and after the catch, but he’s an elite player nevertheless and can produce more explosive plays than either of them.
 With some more refinement, he could be the top receiver in the league.

 Cooper Kupp’s dip in production has nothing to do with a dip in his quality of play and more to do with the offense around him.
 He’s still a high-level threat from the slot and has the ability to win underneath and intermediate with deadliness and can win deep when the offense needs him to.